 But I had the inspiration to try just tapping on my collarbone points, slowly, and for 100 taps.

 So, whenever I felt some flutter coming on, I did the slow tapping for 100 times.
-That was 10 days ago.
-I have had some flutter on a few days that lasted about an hour, but on other days there was either no flutter or else it only lasted maybe 15 minutes or less.
-Today there was no flutter.
+That worked for 10 days.
+I had some flutter on a few days that lasted about an hour, but on other days there was either no flutter or else it only lasted maybe 15 minutes or less.
 What’s important here is that my health keeps getting better, and I foresee the possibility that my flutter may one day be gone and never return.
 But, until that day, I’ll keep trying.

 The lesson is obvious: Don’t give up.
 Don’t accept anybody’s negative story about how you will always be sick.
-I have read a case of a person with pancreatic cancer (one of the worst) who was cured without any medication. http://emofree.com/serious-diseases/general-disease/pancreatic-cancer-remission-massey-article.html?highlight=WyJwYW5jcmVhdGljIiwiY2FuY2VyIiwiY2FuY2VycyIsImNhbmNlcm91cyIsInBhbmNyZWF0aWMgY2FuY2VyIl0=
+I have read a case of a person with pancreatic cancer (one of the worst) who was cured without any medication through using EFT.
+Read the story by clicking here.

 Keep looking until you find health.

 My protocol is the search the Internet (Google, etc.) for a phrase such as “natural cures for cardiac arrhythmia”.
 I did this only a few days ago, and found a lot of info.
 Some sites were only promotions for their product, so beware of their suggestions.
 If you’re going to try out a supplement, try to get one with a 30-day refund guarantee.
+Or, buy the product at your local health food store.
+Some stores will allow you to return a product if it doesn’t work for you, as long as you haven’t used too much up, usually less than 50% used.
 You’ll also find other sites which will be truly helpful, with medical studies shown, etc.